 PROTECTING THE ENVIRONMENT

-Jwaneng Mine is committed to minimising any impact on the environment, and preserving the fauna and flora that originally existed in its operational areas.
+Jwaneng Mine is committed to minimising environmental impacts and preserving the fauna and flora that originally existed within its operational landscape, demonstrating how responsible mining can coexist with long‑term biodiversity protection.

 DOWNLOADS